 Now look at the shell.
 Where do your eyes start and end?
 In the center on in the corner?
 It doesn’t matter where they start, but that they are moving through the image.

-I hope these 3 Tips will help on your journey to create awesome photos!
+I hope these 3 Tips help on your journey to create awesome photos!
 Reach out if you have questions.
 I want to encourage you to see beauty in the world around you, capture it in photos, and share your images with others!

 I am a Southern California based Portrait, Fine Art and Commercial Photographer who sees the world a bit differently.